LazaUK/AIFoundry-AgentsV2-OpenAPITool/README.md

 The provided Jupyter notebook, `Agent_OpenAPITool.ipynb`, shows the complete end-to-end setup: from testing the backend API to creating and interacting with the agent.

 > [!Note]
-> The OpenAPI tool requires each operation to have an `operationId`.
-The API key is securely stored in an Azure project connection and passed automatically by the Agent Service.
+> The API key is securely stored in an Azure Ai Foundry's project connection and passed automatically by the Agent Service.

 ## 📑 Table of Contents:
 - [Part 1: Configuring the Environment](#part-1-configuring-the-environment)